 This draft document is an updated version of GFD-P-R.207 with the errata and clarifications applied to it that have been gathered since its first publication.

+The updates are indicated with change bars, text coloring, and text strikethrough in the style of this sentence.

 Data Format Description Language (DFDL) v1.0 Specification